-A cast brace is made of hard plastic.
-Soft pads inside the brace compress (push against) the injury.
+Cast brace.
+This is made of hard plastic.
+Soft pads inside the brace push against (compress) the injury.
 The brace is held in place with Velcro strips and can be removed.
 A cast brace may be used right after the injury occurs.
 Or, it may be used toward the end of healing, after another cast has been removed.

-A splint (also called a half cast) is made from slabs of plaster or fiberglass that hold the injury still.
+Splint (also called a half cast).
+This is made from slabs of plaster or fiberglass that hold the injury still.
 A bandage is wrapped around the injury to hold the plaster slabs in place.
 Splints are often used when swelling is present, or you have a risk of swelling.
 In most cases, the splint is eventually replaced with another type of cast.

-Contact your healthcare provider right away if you have any of these signs and symptoms after you have a cast or splint put on:
+Contact your healthcare provider right away if you have any of these symptoms after you have a cast or splint put on:

 Increased pain or tightness from the cast or splint

 Numbness, tingling, or burning below a cast or splint